Publication history of Superman: Golden Age

 By the time the US had entered WWII, Superman had invoked an economic golden age in the comic book industry and had engendered the new genre of the "superheroes" (though whether Superman can be named the first superhero is controversial), which by then had included Batman, Captain America, Namor, Captain Marvel, Robin, the Flash, Green Lantern, and Wonder Woman.

 By this time, the character had also leapt from the comics into other media.
 In 1939, Superman's adventures were seen in newspaper strips, although they were often reprints of what was already appearing in the comics.
 Also, The Adventures of Superman radio program was broadcast to the nation with millions of listeners.
-While Captain Marvel beat him to live action cinema in The Adventures of Captain Marvel (in a serial originally intended for Superman), a series of lavishly budgeted animated cartoons produced by Max Fleischer hit theaters in 1940s.
+While Captain Marvel beat him to live action cinema in The Adventures of Captain Marvel (in a serial originally intended for Superman), a series of animated cartoons produced by Max Fleischer hit theaters in 1940s.

 After the war though, many of Superman's contemporaries found themselves slowly being forgotten after the boom became a bust.
 Throughout the late 1940s and the duration of the 1950s, Superman was by far the most popular character in comics.
 By the mid-1950s, there were few characters able to challenge him.
 Only Batman, Wonder Woman and a few other Golden-Agers remained.
 During this time, Superman's powers became more and more grandiose.
 They would expand to include heat vision (heat rays emitting from his eyes), the ability to breathe in space, and the power to travel through time.
-Superman's adversaries also grew more fantastic and mighty, but more and more issues of the comics involved "imaginary stories" which could result in any number of scenarios (either as a cause or an effect) and did not affect the continuity of future issues.
+Superman's adversaries also grew more fantastic and mighty, but more issues of the comics involved "imaginary stories" which could result in any number of scenarios (either as a cause or an effect) and did not affect the continuity of future issues.
 These grander powers would be replicated within the Silver Age Superman.